mgreter/webmerge/README.md

 The code has undergone a major re-factoring and this README hasn't been updated yet to reflect all the latest changes and features in the master branch!
+The master branch for the 0.14 release is probably not as stable as the 0.13 releases!

 Features
 ========